 To that end, here’s my run down of the top 5 tips for getting your tech startup off the ground.

 This is number one for a reason.
 In fact, it should be number 1, 2 and 3.
-An ever increasing number of tech startups build their business on the foundation of an intangible product – software, apps, services and know-how.
-The most early stage startups won’t even have this much.
+An ever-increasing number of tech startups build their business on the foundation of an intangible product – software, apps, services and know-how.
+Most early-stage startups won’t even have this much.
 They will just have an idea.
 On the back of this idea, they’re hoping that some angel investor will come in and write a big cheque that will then let them go and build this idea.
 This very rarely happens, but where it does the problem often comes after the money has been spent.
 The business now has a killer app or piece of software or platform…. but no idea how to make money from it.

 As far as monetisation goes there are three things to remember:

 Having and idea does not equal have a business

 Having a product does not equal having a business

 Having a pricing structure around your product or idea does not equal having a business

 Do you know what equals having a business?
 Having money coming in.
 That’s it.
 That’s all that counts.